DouglasAllen/iron-websites/python/index.rst

 .. admonition:: December 12, 2011
    :class: strip

+   **Update:** The survey is now closed.
+Thanks for all of your responses!

    The IronPython team would like to know more about how people are using IronPython and how they would like to see it evolve over the next year.